Q. How long do the tours last?

 Q. Where does the tour meet?

-A. All tours meet at our office, located at 18 Anson Street.
-Please arrive 15 minutes in advance for each tour.
+A. All tours meet at our office (18 Anson St.) except the Savor the Flavors of King Street.
+It meets at the Charleston Visitors Center at 375 Meeting St. Please arrive 15 minutes in advance for each tour.

 Q. When are the tours offered?